Purchase College: The Stood

-The SUNY Purchase Student Center, which is known to the student body as simply "The Stood" was created on January 26, 2003 by Offer Ben-Arie as a recreation hall for students.
+The Purchase College Student Center, which is known to the student body as simply "The Stood" was created on January 26, 2003 by Offer Ben-Arie as a recreation hall for students.
 Before its inception, the building which houses The Stood was a warehouse called the Butler Building.
 The Stood serves as a space on campus for students to express themselves outside of a school setting.
 The Stood is a fully equipped music venue, hosting many of the college's larger events such as: Fall Fest, Zombie Prom, SK80s, Afrodisiac, Stood-o-ween, and sometimes Culture Shock.
 These events usually take place on the larger of the two stages inside of The Stood, typically known as Mainstage, which has a capacity of 900.
 Smaller, more underground shows happen in The Stood's other performance room, Whitson's Memorial Greeting Hall, which is more commonly known as just "Whitson's" and has a capacity of 250.
 Students can book this room to play their own shows.
 Curated events sometimes happen in Whitson's, featuring larger, non-student acts.
 Some notable people and artists who have played in Whitson's are: Mitski, Princess Nokia, and Crumb.
 These events are typical to what you would see at a smaller venue in New York City, and are always free.
 The building is student-run and student-funded by the Mandatory Student Activity Fee.